danijar/ninjax/README.md

 ## Motivation

-Existing neural network libraries for JAX provide modules, but those modules can only specify neural graphs and cannot contain their own training logic for updating their paramters.
+Existing neural network libraries for JAX provide modules, but their modules only specify neural graphs and cannot easily implement their own training logic.
+Orchestrating training logic all in one place, outside of the modules, is fine for simple code bases.
+But it becomes a problem when there are mnay modules with their own training logic and optimizers.

-As a result, all training logic has be orchestrated in one place, outside of the modules.
-That's fine for simple algorithms with one global loss and one optimizer.
-But it becomes tricky when there are multiple modules involved that use different training logic.
-It becomes worse when modules can be swapped for each other, e.g. based on config flags.

 Ninjax solves this problem by giving each `nj.Module` full read and write access to its state, while remaining functional via `nj.run()`.
 This means modules can have `train()` functions to implement custom training logic, and call each other's train functions.
-It's also closer to PyTorch and TensorFlow 2, which can be easier to reason about.
+Ninjax is intended to be used with one (or more) neural network libraries, such as [Haiku][haiku] and [Flax][flax].

 ## Installation